 You may attribute this bleeding to gingivitis (gum inflammation) instead of an ITP symptom.
 At your cleanings, your dentist may also notice bruises inside your mouth.

 Nosebleeds (epistaxis) occur when the delicate skin inside your nose bleeds.
-Nosebleeds can be relatively common and have a variety of causes, including:
+Nosebleeds can be common and have a variety of causes, including:

 • allergies